chudkowsky/howcryptoworksbook/Chapter_04_Layer_1_Blockchains.md

-# Part IV: Layer 1 Blockchains
+# Chapter IV: Layer 1 Blockchains

 *This section analyzes the diverse architectural approaches of Layer 1 blockchains, comparing monolithic versus modular designs and examining how different networks balance scalability, security, and decentralization.*

-## Chapter 17: Blockchain Architecture Paradigms
+## Section 1: Blockchain Architecture Paradigms

 The architecture of Layer 1 blockchains is primarily diverging into two distinct design philosophies: **monolithic** and **modular**.
 Understanding these approaches is key to grasping the trade-offs that different networks make in pursuit of scalability, security, and decentralization.

 ### Monolithic vs. Modular Design

 A **monolithic architecture** bundles all core blockchain functions—execution, settlement, consensus, and data availability—into a single, highly-optimized chain.
-Blockchains like Solana exemplify this approach (see Part III).
+Blockchains like Solana exemplify this approach (see Chapter III).
 The primary advantage of a monolithic design is its inherent simplicity and the tight integration of its components, which can streamline development and performance.
 However, this design comes with a significant trade-off: the entire chain must scale as a single unit, which can lead to extremely high hardware requirements for node operators and centralize the network over time.

 In contrast, a **modular architecture** specializes and separates these core functions across different layers.
 This approach prioritizes scalability and specialization, allowing each component to be optimized and scaled independently.
 The Ethereum ecosystem is the leading example of modular design.
 Its base layer is optimized to serve as a robust and secure hub for settlement, consensus, and data availability.
 Transaction execution, meanwhile, is largely outsourced to specialized Layer 2 scaling solutions, such as rollups.
 This division of labor creates a more flexible and potentially more scalable system overall.